martinadh/ExpliCa/README.md

 Finally, we analyzed the models' acceptability rating distributions and compared them to human ratings, assessing their correlation with human judgment.

-This repository provides insights into model behavior and evaluation methodologies, offering valuable benchmarks for future research.
+This repository provides insights into model behavior and evaluation methodologies, offering valuable benchmarks for future research:
 * The folder code contains python scripts and notebook used to query the models and analyze the answers
-* The folder data/res/ contains the models' answers to each task. data/socially_challening folder.
+* The folder data/res/ contains the models' answers to each task.
 * The folder imgs contains some plots describing the analysis computed over ExpliCa by evaluating the LLMs.

 N.B: Results are reported also for socially_challening items.
 Before accessing the results, read the readme inside the data/socially_challening folder.